 Investment advisory services - The fund has an investment advisory and service agreement with CRMC that provides for monthly fees accrued daily.
-These fees are based on a series of decreasing annual rates beginning with 0.384% on the first \$1 billion of daily net assets and decreasing to 0.221% on such assets in excess of \$89 billion.
-For the year ended October 31, 2024, the investment advisory services fees were \$221,222,000, which were equivalent to an annualized rate of 0.230% of average daily net assets.
+These fees are based on a series of decreasing annual rates beginning with 0.390% on the first \$1 billion of daily net assets and decreasing to 0.216% on such assets in excess of \$115 billion.
+On December 11, 2024, the fund's board of trustees approved an amended investment advisory and service agreement effective February 1, 2025, decreasing the annual rate to 0.214% on daily net assets in excess of \$144 billion.
+CRMC waived investment advisory services fees of \$73,000 in advance of the amended investment advisory agreement.
+CRMC does not intend to recoup this waiver.
+As a result, the fees shown on the fund's statement of operations of \$326,997,000 were reduced to \$326,924,000, both of which were equivalent to an annualized rate of 0.229% of average daily net assets.